-In the instances where there was a "Spreadsheet NOP" I request a copy of the spreadsheet that lists the name(s) of the entity subject to the regulatory action.
-There is a total of 52 docket numbers covered under this request, with a total of 70 "Unidentified Registered Entities."
+In the instances where there was a "Spreadsheet NOP" or a "FFT" spreadsheet I request a copy of the spreadsheet that lists the name(s) of the entity subject to the regulatory action as well as the "Notice of Penalty."
+There is a total of 10 docket numbers covered under this request, with an unknown total of "Unidentified Registered Entities."